GuideSalesforceFlowAssignment RulesPrivate Beta

 In a real Salesforce org, the field often feeds assignment rules, record-triggered Flow, territory logic, formula fields, or account-side updates.
 The write looks like a harmless annotation but can reassign ownership, move the lead into a queue, or fire downstream automation.
 That is the lesson the audit bakes in.

-Apex triggers, Apex classes, record-triggered Flows, workflow rules, Process Builder remnants where visible, validation rules, assignment rules, formula fields, and duplicate rules.
-Each reference is captured with its source object and the mutation path.
-Results land in risk_audit.md (human) and risk_audit.json (machine).
+The field-risk review should cover Apex triggers, Apex classes, record-triggered Flows, workflow rules, Process Builder remnants where visible, validation rules, assignment rules, formula fields, and duplicate rules.
+The current public motion documents those findings through discovery notes and working-session review.

 What happens if metadata visibility is incomplete?

-The field is classified as unknown_risk.
-Gremlin degrades to observe_existing by default and refuses to promote to shared_existing live apply.
-Incomplete metadata never implies safety — it is treated as a safety limitation, not a minor warning.
+Classify the field as unknown_risk and keep the rollout observe-only until the missing metadata is reviewed.
+Incomplete metadata never implies safety — it is a safety limitation, not a minor warning.

 How do I sidestep the risk entirely?